ICTD-IITD/Commodity_Analysis/Code/README.md

 	-- mandi is anomalous and we have corresponding news article -- mandi is anomalous and we do have corresponding news article -- mandi is not anomalous and we have news article

-## 5_extractNewsArticles.py
-This script is used to extract news articles

-## 5_generateNewsFeed.py
-This script is used to rank news articles, tag news articles, generate volatility news, price and retail news.
-This script import functions from following files: